You Will Need

 • Cut repeatedly

 That means you start and end the cut about half an inch outside of the rectangle you've drawn.
-Keep the blade at a 90° angle to the page so you cut straight down.
-Press hard with the blade, and then while keeping the ruler in place, cut over and over again, about 3-5 times.
+Cut straight down and press hard with the blade.
+Then while keeping the ruler in place, make the same cut over and over again, about 3-5 times, cutting deeper and deeper into the book each time.
 When I use a fresh blade and cut 4 times per side, I can cut more than 1/4 inch deep through the pages.

 Once you've cut one side, move the ruler and cut the other 3 sides the same way.